 All roads lead to digital today.
 Digital technology has become the foundation for everything we do and exists in almost all sectors.
 However, there is agreement around the world that healthcare is at least a decade behind other industries in thoroughly using this technology.
 According to PWC research, ‘Digital IQ’ is a company’s acumen at understanding, valuing, and weaving technology throughout the enterprise.
 While the healthcare industry has a relatively low score of 65%, it boasts more CEOs that actively champion digital than any other industry.

 While the digital revolution has permeated the medical world more slowly than other industries, it has finally begun to make a real impact.
-The rise of digital health has prompted the movement of the Internet of Medical Things.
+The rise of digital health has prompted the movement of the Internet of Medical Things (IoMT).
 Sometimes known as healthcare IoT, it refers to a connected infrastructure of medical devices and software applications that can communicate with various healthcare software systems.
 It is part of the wider IoT movement rapidly gaining traction in smart homes, manufacturing, energy management and smart cities.
 A web of digitally-connected physical objects — wearables, smartphones, buildings and even cars — that collect and share data is building.

 Technological advancements have delivered devices for biological metric tracking - often know as wearables and biosensors.
 Such devices have primarily targeted the consumer fitness and wellbeing markets, but their utility is also being leveraged for clinical trials.
 These metric tracking devices offer the capability to collect accurate objective biological sourced data from patients remotely within a study (read about the purpose of big data in digital health here)